FRC4946/2025-Scouting-App/README.md

         setContentView(R.layout.layout);<br/>
         // Java code here <br/>
     } <br/>
-Overall, the best way to do this is to simply mimic the previous years.
-2025 Main Scouting app should have commented code if you want to understand further.<br/>
+Overall, the best way to do this is to simply mimic the previous years.<br/>
 <br/>
 I made the app, what am I doing now? <br/>
-When uploading the app to a tablet (a USB cable is recommended), use debug mode and ensure that log cat is both running properly and logging to the correct device (Don't pull a Riley). <br/>
+When uploading the app to a tablet (a USB cable is recommended), use debug mode and ensure that log cat is both running properly and reading the correct device (Don't pull a Riley). <br/>
 Logcat will show you what debug messages are being put out, and what errors are occuring behind the scenes <br/> Once everything runs correctly, test it with the server made for your season (there's also documentation on that if you're lost).<br/>
 <br/>